DeanLemans/deanlemans.github.io/content/vault_rules.md

 - `modified: {{date}}` to track edits

 **Pruning**
-- Use Obsidian's *unique note* hotkey to log thoughts
-- monthly review, yearly meta-review
+- (bi?)monthly review, yearly meta-review
 - Preserves a fractal web of thought for analysis and historical reference

 **Random Note Exploration**
 - Graph view exploration to find related notes
 - Reconnect older ideas to current projects
-- Opportunity for maintenance: style, metadata, internal links
+- Opportunity for maintenance: style, metadata, internal links, and other shi

 - [ ] Include script to check for broken links and missing metadata